-Sharon Hamilton is the owner and co-creator of Light Expression Essences.
+Sharon Hamilton is the owner and co-creator of Light Expression Essences LLC.
 She has been working with nature and the devas (nature’s angelic realm) since 1991 to co-create the Light Expression Essences.
 Sharon’s training has come from her direct relationship with nature and Spirit.
 She has been hearing and seeing aspects of the Spirit realms since childhood and uses these gifts to assist individuals in accessing their own unique soul gifts and healing abilities.

 Living Life on the Spectrum